Baked Stuffed Haddock (Seafood Stuffing)

 What temperature do you bake haddock at?

 • Broiling: Broiling is one of my favorite ways to cook haddock since it gets slightly browned and crispy on top.
-Haddock usually takes between 5-7 minutes when it is broiled.
+When it is broiled, haddock usually takes 5-7 minutes.

-• 425 degrees: If you bump the temperature up to 425 degrees, the haddock will take between 9-12 minutes depending on the thickness,
+• 425 degrees: If you bump the temperature up to 425 degrees, the haddock will take 9-12 minutes, depending on its thickness.

 How do I know the haddock is done?

-The best way to know if the haddock is cooked is to test it with a fork in the thickest part of the filet.
-It should be opaque with no translucency and the fish should flake off easily with a fork.
-Since filets can vary greatly in thickness, you always want to check the haddock early to prevent it from drying out and overcooking.
+The best way to know if the haddock is cooked is to test it with a fork in the thickest part of the fillet.
+It should be opaque with no translucency, and the fish should flake off easily with a fork.
+Since fillets can vary significantly in thickness, you always want to check the haddock early to prevent it from drying out and overcooking.

 Can I cook haddock on the grill during warmer months?

 If you want to make a gluten-free seafood stuffing for the baked haddock, you can use either gluten-free breadcrumbs or gluten-free crackers.
-Most grocery stores sell gluten free options alongside the normal breadcrumbs and if not, you can purchase them online.
+Any grocery store will sell gluten-free options alongside the normal breadcrumbs and if not, you can purchase them online.
 Either regular or Panko breadcrumbs will work.

 The Recipe